It seems the grid is being pushed out, or at least pushed to its boundaries.

 Since the dawn of the grid, designers have been trying to find ways to push the boundaries.
 Now that minimalism seems to be on the way out, we are seeing much more creativity when it comes to site and page layout.
 Overlapping sections and layered type are popping up everywhere.
 Designers are using the grid as a suggestion instead of a guide and working outside the box is becoming literal.
 When playing with these concepts, just make sure the core message is apparent and understandable.

 Big is Better

-In line with the minimalist trend of 2016, short copy and precise content are sticking around, especially in hero banners.
+In line with the minimalist trend, short copy and precise content are sticking around, especially in hero banners.
 We are seeing larger type in short bursts taking up major real estate on the screen.
 Custom type styles are making a comeback in a bold way.
 It’s all about catching the eye and getting your point across with no distraction.
 But designers beware.
 It is very easy to get caught up in the typography and forget that the content itself is the important part.

 Bold and Bright

 The flat era seemed to be just that, flat.
 The graphics were flat, the copy was flat and even the colors were flat.
 Color is coming back to the forefront.
 Eye popping color and gradients are making a comeback and making its way into all kinds of places.
 Just look at the Instagram icon.